CelineChole/website-tech/content/blog-tech/2020/vs-code-favorite-features-plugin/index.md

 date: "2020-07-01"
 ---

-I already published 2 posts on VS code: LINKS
+I already published 2 posts on [VS code](http://celine.tech/tags/vscode/).
+I want to publish an update on the extensions I am using and why plus also talking about the most useful shortcuts and tips.

 ## VS code extensions